The founder of the Cat Cabinet, Bob Meijer, named his cat John Pierpont Morgan. Why name him after a 19th century American financier? I don’t know.

 Would I recommend this museum?
-If you a cat aficionado: definitely yes.
+If you’re a cat aficionado: definitely yes.
 Otherwise I’d say you shouldn’t bother.
 And stay well away if you’re allergic!
-To explore it digitally, you can check out their website here, filmed with much less clutter.

-Tickets for the Kattenkabinet are €7 or about $8.15 and you can get them by clicking this link.
-(Disclosure: I’ll get a small cut of what you spend.)
+Tickets for the Kattenkabinet are €7 or about $8.15 or you can get them by clicking this link.